 Diversification Comes Naturally

 Any decent stock portfolio is going to contain a number of different stocks, which translates to vastly reduced risk.
 If one stock tanks, the others can keep the ship afloat.
+This is especially true if you use an intelligent way to invest like M1 Finance.

 On the other hand, consider the risks of real estate investment, especially when you’re starting and only have one or two properties.
 If the value of your property plummets, you’re going to be in a tough spot.